-This 7 days in Spain itinerary is a guest post by Paroma.
+This one week in Spain itinerary is authored by Paroma.

-Spain, with its sun-kissed coast, vibrant cuisine and even more colorful culture, simply stands apart from the rest of the Western European countries.
-The geography and polity change drastically as you go from the northern Basque country to the bronzed coast of Malaga and this is what makes Spain so fascinating.
+Spain, with its sun-kissed coast, vibrant cuisine, and even more colorful culture, simply stands apart from the rest of the Western European countries.
+The geography and polity change drastically as you go from the northern Basque country to Malaga’s bronzed coast, making Spain so fascinating.

-This 7 days in Spain itinerary provides some highlights and must-visit attractions in three Spanish cities: Seville, Granada, and Madrid.
+This one week in Spain itinerary provides some highlights and must-visit attractions in three Spanish cities: Seville, Granada, and Madrid.

 Seville is one of the southern cities of Spain and the birthplace of the famous Spanish folk dance, Flamenco.
 Needless to say, the best way to start your Spanish adventure would be to book your tickets to a flamenco show at either Casa De La Memoria in the Jewish Santa Cruz quarters or the more famous Tablao El Arenal.